KCErb/lucky-hasura-docker/GUIDE.md

 ### Other Scripts

 The other scripts are all for production, so you can read about them further down in the `production` section of this guide.
 Or if you're not planning on using the production tools here you can just delete them.

+### CORS

+When making a API call to the Lucky backend, you will have to setup CORS as a middleware.
+To set that up, follow the CORS section the TLDR or use the [Lucky reference](https://luckyframework.org/guides/json-and-apis/cors).

 ## Setup Hasura